Define where the pipeline should find input data and save output data.

 type: boolean

-Specify a path to BAKTA database.
+Specify a path to a local copy of a BAKTA database.

 type: string